microsoft/onnxruntime/docs/ContribOperators.md

 #### Version

 This version of the operator has been available since version 1 of the 'com.microsoft' operator set.
+This function computes the n-point one dimensional Fourier transform for a real-valued input where n is an even number.

 #### Attributes